ZhianMai/My-LeetCode-Solution/README.md

 #### DFS/JumpGameIII.java
   :link:[link](DFS/JumpGameIII.java)
 - One of my favorite solutions!
 In general, it needs a boolean[] to record what elements has been visited, but I marked the visited elements by flipping it negative instead of using a boolean[] array.
 Since the DFS needs to add and minus current element, so its mathematical symbol (+ or -) doesn't matter!
-- Unlike previous jump game, this time the game does not fall into DP category.
+- Unlike previous jump games, this time the game does not fall into DP category.

 <br />